garrandall/popular-music-data/tracks/all-right-christopher-cross.md

 You can give it one more try
 Find another reason why
 You should pick it up
-Oooh, you should kick it up
+Oh, you should kick it up
-Oooh, and try it again
+Oh, and try it again

 Cause it's all right, I think we're gonna make it
 I think it might just work out this time